ClementGib/Bugs/README.md

 # Declare files that will always have CRLF line endings on checkout.
 *.sln text eol=crlf

-# Declare le fichier comme ayant toujours CRLF
+# Declare file that will have CRLF ending
 test.xml eol=crlf

 # Denote all files that are truly binary and should not be modified.